Sam Field (footballer): Queens Park Rangers

+Norwich City

+On 2 February 2026, Field joined EFL Championship team Norwich City on loan until the end of the season.
+This move was made permanent on 18 June 2026.

 International career

-English national youth teams

 Field was called up to the England national side at youth level for the first time on 17 May 2016 for their two match tour of South Korea in June.
 He made his debut on 3 June and was sent off in a 2–0 defeat against South Korea U17 after receiving two yellow cards.

 In March 2017, Field scored for the England under-19 team against Norway in an elite qualifier for the 2017 UEFA European Under-19 Championship.
 Field was not released for selection at the subsequent tournament due to club commitments.

 Personal life

 He is a lifelong West Bromwich Albion fan.